No items found.

 8. Phonological awareness activities

-Phonological awareness activities help individuals understand the sound structure of language.
-Individuals improve their phonological processing skills through rhyming games, syllable segmentation tasks, and sound blending exercises.
+Phonological awareness activities help patients understand the sound structure of language.
+They improve their phonological processing skills through rhyming games, syllable segmentation tasks, and sound blending exercises.

 9. Cognitive-communication therapy

 Cognitive communication therapy addresses communication difficulties resulting from cognitive impairments.
-Therapists work on memory, attention, problem-solving, and organization skills.
-Despite cognitive challenges, these methods enable individuals to communicate and participate effectively in daily activities.
+The focus is working on memory, attention, problem-solving, and organization skills.
+Despite cognitive challenges, these methods enable patients to communicate and participate effectively in daily activities.

 10. Swallowing therapy

-Swallowing therapy, also known as dysphagia therapy, focuses on improving swallowing function.
-Therapists use exercises to strengthen swallowing muscles, modify food textures and consistencies, and teach swallowing strategies to lessen the risk of aspiration or choking.
+Swallowing therapy focuses on improving swallowing function.
+You can employ exercises that strengthen swallowing muscles, modify food textures and consistencies, and teach swallowing strategies to lessen the risk of aspiration or choking.
 This improves the safety of eating and drinking.

 What are the benefits of speech therapy?

-• Enhanced confidence: Speech therapy boosts confidence levels by addressing speech impediments and improving sentence structure.
-In return, this empowers individuals to communicate more fluently and assertively in social and professional settings.
+Speech therapy boosts self-esteem by addressing speech impediments and improving clarity and sentence structure.
+This newfound confidence empowers patients to communicate fluently and assertively in personal and professional settings.

 References